webtoolsgroup/InstantWP/core/ReadMe/ReadMe-First-macOS.md

 However, on some macOS systems there is a new security service called GateKeeper.
 This will stop InstantWP running as it is started by a script file (called a 'Unix application' in the warning dialog).

-In order to start InstantWP on these systems, you may need to right click on the Start-InstantWP script and click open:
+In order to start InstantWP on these systems, you may need to right click on the Start-InstantWP script and click Open:

 ![](images/Start-InstantWP-right-click.png)